Process of Financial Planning

 The stories of many high-income earners going bankrupt later on in life are not uncommon.
 These stories can be found in the high earning professional class as well as amongst celebrities.
 The reality is that long term wealth has been associated with a long term tendency to consistently engage in financial planning.
 People who pay attention to their finances and take regular action on a month on month basis to end up being wealthier as compared to their peers.

-In this article, we will have a closer look at the process of financial planning and how it helps maximize wealth over the long run.
+In this article, we will have a closer look at the steps of financial planning.

 Steps Followed in Financial Planning?